rreece/rreece.github.io/outline-of-philosophy/statistics.md

 -   We will return to the frequentist vs bayesian debate in the section on the ["Statistics Wars"](#statistics-wars).

+>   To appeal to such a result is absurd.
+Bayes' theorem ought only to be
+>   used where we have in past experience, as for example in the case of
+>   probabilities and other statistical ratios, met with every admissible
+>   value with roughly equal frequency.
+There is no such experience in
+>   this case. [^Fisher1921p15]

 [^Fienberg2006]: @Fienberg_2006_When_did_Bayesian_inference_become_Bayesian\.
+[^Fisher1921p15]: @Fisher_1921_On_the_probable_error_of_a_coefficient\, p.
+15.
 [^Weisberg2019ch15]: @Weisberg_2019_Odds__Ends_Introducing_Probability__Decision\, ch.
 15\.